jsoref/ceph/doc/dev/developer_guide/dash-devel.rst

     local dashboardSchema(title, uid, time_from, refresh, schemaVersion, tags,timezone, timepicker)

-To add a graph panel we can spcify the graph schema in a local function such as -
+To add a graph panel we can specify the graph schema in a local function such as -

 ::